cloudmesh-community/book/chapters/container/singularity/singularity.md

 `[test_user@comet-ln3 ~]$ module load singularity`

 You may issue the previous command from any directory on Comet.
 Recall that we added a `hello_world.sh` script to our centos7.img container.
-Let's try executing that script with the following command:
+Let us try executing that script with the following command:

 ` [test_user@comet-ln3 ~]$ singularity exec /oasis/scratch/comet/test_user/temp_project/singularity/centos7.img /hello_world.sh `